HE Cert Mammography

-A variety of assessment methods are used including electronic exams, essays and work-based portfolios.
+A variety of assessment methods are used including essays, portfolios, practice-based assessments and case studies.

 - Production of the X-Ray Image (20 credits)

-- Be employed in a clinical environment offering mammography experience;
+Current employment in a clinical environment offering mammography experience.

-Applications should be made directly to Maureen McAuley (Education and Training Administrator at the Scottish Academy of Breast Imaging.)
+Applications should be made directly to Maureen McAuley (Programme Co-ordinator, Scottish Academy of Breast Imaging).

 - The modules listed here are correct at time of posting (Feb 2022) but may differ slightly to those offered in 2023.
 Please check back here for any updates.